xwausse/SQL-homework/lesson-22/homework/homework.md

 15. **Find customers who have purchased items from more than one product_category**
 16. **Find Customers with Above-Average Spending in Their Region**
 17. **Rank customers based on their total spending (total_amount) within each region.
-If multiple customers have the same spending, they should receive the same rank (dense ranking).**
+If multiple customers have the same spending, they should receive the same rank.**
 18. **Calculate the running total (cumulative_sales) of total_amount for each customer_id, ordered by order_date.**
 19. **Calculate the sales growth rate (growth_rate) for each month compared to the previous month.**
 20. **Identify customers whose total_amount is higher than their last order''s total_amount.(Table sales_data)**